 In an effort to encourage Jo to care for herself I offered to go with her to the hospital.
 I offered to sit with her, by her bed, 24 hours a day, for all the days she may need to stay.
 She declined my offer.

 I respected that her body belonged to her.
-I reinforced that fact that if she ever changed her mind, I would be there.
+I reinforced the fact that if she ever changed her mind, I would be there.
 I was ready to care for her.

 Today I give thanks to Jo.
 She taught me how to be stronger and how to take better care of myself.
 When my body began to bleed and bruise it was my memories of Jo that made it possible for me to push past the tears and fear and achieve my cancer diagnosis.
 I will draw on this strength as I move through treatment.